BIDMCDigitalPsychiatry/LAMP-platform/docs/09-training/01-admin/01-checklist.md

 - [ ] Log into LAMP
 - [ ] Create a researcher or clinician
 - [ ] Reset researcher or clinicain credentials
-- [ ] Delete a researcher or clinician credentials
 - [ ] Create a study
 - [ ] Delete a study
 - [ ] Create a _Learn_ tip